markph0204/MapComplete/README.md

 1. Clone the repository, or download it as a zip and extract it;
 2. Execute the `MapComplete.py` file in the root folder.

+You should have Python 2.7 and PyQt4 already installed.

 ----------------------------

 ## Want to contribute?